 Advisory Board –

 Mark Gilbert~ Mark first visited Haiti in 2011 and has been involved in a number of projects in Haiti since.
 He has been a good friend of Hope Community Project and the Brouwers.
 His background in building and development and his years of experience in Haiti make him an invaluable resource.
-Mark is overseeing the design and construction of HOPE CP headquarters in Gonaives. (link to capital campaign)
+Mark is overseeing the design and construction of HOPE CP headquarters in Gonaives.
+Click HERE to see more about our Community & Economic Capital Campaign.

 Charles & Hannah McCall~ Charles and Hannah live in Virginia with their 3 young children.
 They have spent time as missionaries in both Bolivia and Haiti.
 They returned to the states in 2016 but knew they still wanted to be heavily involved in missions.
 Through personal experience on the mission field, they know the importance of long term sustainable projects and HOPE CP’s vision for growth and development is a good fit.
 Charles is a residential developer and architect and has contributed to the design and plan HOPE CP Headquarters in Gonaives, Haiti.